nodejs/node/doc/api/async_hooks.md

 -->

 * `callbacks` {Object} the callbacks to register
+* Returns: `{AsyncHook}` instance used for disabling and enabling hooks

 Registers functions to be called for different lifetime events of each async operation.
-The callbacks `init()`/`before()`/`after()`/`destroy()` are registered via an `AsyncHooks` instance and fire during the respective asynchronous events in the lifetime of the event loop.
-The focal point of these calls centers around the lifetime of the `AsyncWrap` C++ class.
-These callbacks will also be called to emulate the lifetime of handles and requests that do not fit this model.
-For example, `HTTPParser` instances are recycled to improve performance.
-Therefore the `destroy()` callback is called manually after a connection is done using it, just before it is placed back into the unused resource pool.
+The callbacks `init()`/`before()`/`after()`/`destroy()` are registered via an `AsyncHook` instance and are called during the respective asynchronous events in the lifetime of the event loop.

 All callbacks are optional.
 So, for example, if only resource cleanup needs to be tracked then only the `destroy()` callback needs to be passed.
 The